melsadany/iss-pipeline/README.md

 -   At least **8 GB RAM** (16 GB preferred for WhisperX large‑v3)
 -   **Storage**: \~30 GB for the Docker image + reference data

-No local installation of Python, R, or CUDA is required -- everything runs inside the container.

 ------------------------------------------------------------------------

 ## Recording the task